ndf-zz/asfv1/README.md

 [instructions](#instructions) with optional
 [targets](#jump-targets), [labels](#label-assignment),
 [comments](#comments) and [assembly directives](#memory-allocation).
-Instruction mnemonics, targets and labels are matched case-insensitively and runs of whitespace characters (newline, tab, space) are condensed.
+All text is matched case-insensitively and runs of whitespace characters (newline, tab, space) are condensed.
 Each of the input instructions is assembled into a single 32 bit machine code.
 If less than 128 assembly instructions are input,